Sweden Centre Party gives 'final chance' to PM Lofven before confidence vote

 Lofven’s Social Democrats have just 100 seats in the 349-member Riksdag, with the remaining seats divided among seven parties, making forming a coalition difficult.

 The Centre Party controls 31 seats, which could be enough to sink Lofven if it votes against him.
+The Liberals, who have 20 seats, have made reform demands that are similar to those of the Centre Party as a condition for their support.

 GRAPHIC - Election scenarios: tmsnrt.rs/2p45tJh